-Step 1 - Planning Proposal
+Step 1 - Planning Proposal overview

+The Planning Proposal is submitted through the NSW Government’s Planning Portal for consideration and assessment.
 Council (in the majority of cases) is responsible for the preparation of a planning proposal, which explains the effect of, and justification for, the proposal.
-The applicant is responsible for supplying to Council all the necessary information to justify the basis of the proposal.
-Council staff considers the information provided.
+Once a proposal is submitted to Council via the NSW Planning Portal, Council staff consider the information provided.

-Step 2 - Gateway
+Step 5 - Gateway

 If Council supports the Planning Proposal, it is sent to the NSW Government for review.
 This ‘Gateway’ process allows a Planning Proposal to be reviewed for a decision if it will proceed.
 A community consultation process is also determined at this time.
 The NSW Department of Planning and Environment website provides detailed information about the Planning Proposal and Gateway Process.

-Step 3 - Community consultation
+Step 6 - Community consultation

-Step 4 - Assessment
+Step 7 - Assessment

-Step 5 - Decision
+Step 8 - Finalisation

 The Minister (or delegate) approves the plan and it becomes law, being published on the NSW legislation website.